At the ZB you will find materials on a vast range of topics. Browse through our collections and discover new knowledge.

 Services and contacts

-All titles from the NAB can be found in the Rechercheportal.
-Use the setting “ZB, Nordamerikabibliothek” to search the collection separately.
+All titles from the NAB can be found in swisscovery.
+With a search of "NAB_Z01*" you can view the current holdings.
 You can also search the holdings of the NAB using English keywords (LC subjects).
 New titles entering the library from 2016 onwards are consecutively numbered by date of acquisition (“numerus currens”).
 NAB monographs up to 2016 are indexed under “NABM” in P - 4 of the Zentralbibliothek.
 For the NAB, contact:

 “Matt in 20 Zügen”, “Schachdelikatessen” and “Heiteres aus der Schachwelt” are just a few of the titles in our extensive holdings.